Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowFundamentals.md

 ### Playing with `start_date`

-The `start_date` argument is added as an argument to a instantiated “DAG” object.
+The `start_date` argument is added as an argument to an instantiated “DAG” object.
 The first upstream task will inherit this `start_time` value.
 Tasks *can* be set with different start_date values than the DAGs, but this will likely never come up in practice.

 By default, all date times are in UTC time zone (Best practice).

 **Note:** If DAG is created/triggered with start date in past (and DAG hasn’t been triggered yet), Airflow will trigger all untriggered DAG runs between start date and current date (assuming `catchup` is set to True)

 **Do NOT use dynamic datetimes like datetime.now() for the start_date.
 Every time the DAG evaluated, the start_date moves forward in time so the DAG will never be triggered.**

+### Playing with `schedule_interval`

+This argument is also added as an argument to an instantiated “DAG” object.
+This will tell Airflow how often this DAG should be run.

+This argument can either be a cron expression or timedelta object.
+A general rule of thumb is to use cron expressions when the DAG needs to be run every day at a certain time or certain days of the week.
+Use timedeltas where cron expressions fall short (i.e. when a DAG needs to be run every x minutes, hours or days).

+More on cron expressions: https://crontab.guru/